Xumanta/lets-encrypt-python/README.md

-## Planned Changes
+## Changes

-To make this project working for me I plan to use ovh.com's api and therefore rewrite the given python hook for it.
+I changed the dns api from name.com's one to ovh - therefore the python hook got the most changes.

 Work in progress!

-Planned Setup atm:
+Setup:
 - Put application details into ovh.conf (https://github.com/ovh/python-ovh#1-create-an-application)
-- request_token.py
+- Fill in the zone name in request_token.py und run it, to get a consumer key
-- Put given Consumer Token into ovh.conf
+- Put given consumer key into ovh.conf
 - Usage as mentioned down here

+Known issue:
+Script breaks when LE-Chain is already on the F5 when deploying new certs.

 ## Synopsis